analogdevicesinc/linux/docs/mainline.rst

 ADI support
 -----------

-All ADI changes are intented to be eventually applied upstream in the mainline Linux kernel.
+All ADI changes are intended to be eventually applied upstream in the mainline Linux kernel.
 That process can take some time.
 Therefore the changes are maintained in the ADI tree on Github.